Plan Your Escape

 Leaving the house

-- Check each of the doors on your primary escape route before opening, if they feel hot do not open, use you alternative escape route.
+- Check each of the doors on your primary escape route before opening; if they feel hot do not open them, use your alternative escape route.

 - Crawl on the floor.
 Smoke and heat rise so you should keep as close to the floor as possible.

 - If your clothes catch on fire, don't run!
 STOP where you are, cover your face, DROP to the ground, then ROLL over and over to smother the flames.

 Once you have left the house

 - Call the fire brigade.
 Make sure you give your full name and address.

 - Never go inside a burning building.
 Only firemen have the equipment enabling them to go into a fire.

 - Do not panic; stay calm.
 If you act quickly according to these guidelines you will increase your household's chance of survival in a fire.